groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/rtf-to-otp.md

         - icon: "far fa-file-RTF"
           title: " About RTF File Format"
           content: |
             Introduced and documented by Microsoft, the Rich Text Format (RTF) represents a method of encoding formatted text and graphics for use within applications.
 The format facilitates cross-platform document exchange with other Microsoft Products, thus serving the purpose of interoperability.
 This capability makes it a standard of data transfer between word processing software and, hence, contents can be transferred from one operating system to another without losing document formatting.
-The file format specifications are available by Microsoft for public download and can be referred to from developer's perspective.

           link: "https://docs.fileformat.com/word-processing/rtf/"

     format:
         # format loop
-        - icon: "far fa-file-OTP"
+        - icon: "far fa-file-powerpoint"
           title: " About OTP File Format"
           content: |
             Files with .OTP extension represent presentation template files created by applications in OASIS OpenDocument standard format.
 The contents of such a file include presentation information in the form of slides with text, images, shapes, multimedia content, transition effects and other slide elements.
 These template files are used for creating new presentations quickly based on the styling information stored in the template itself.
 OTP files can be created and saved with several different applications such as Impress that comes with OpenOffice suite and Microsoft PowerPoint.
 The OTP file format is similar to Microsoft PowerPoint template files .POT and .POTX.